The six domains developed by the graduate student outcomes committee are a good starting point for programs.

 Practical application of knowledge

 The domains listed below represent areas that research programs may wish to consider when articulating their own graduate student outcomes.
+(The domains are broad categories under which more specific educational goals, or outcomes, might be grouped.)

 The first, Scholarly Formation, has high priority for all graduate programs and represents the transformative aspect of graduate education.
 The relevance and importance of the other domains may vary from program to program, and, indeed, different or additional goals may be appropriate.